-All sessions at Central Library, Drill Hall, Darling Street, from 6pm.
+All sessions that took place at Central Library, Drill Hall, Darling Street, during the exhibition period.

 A1, B3, M4, O3, R6